crispyrusk/cuda_caffe/README.md

 Once you have a stable driver setting on the ec2 instance, you can follow the Docker and NVIDIA-Docker installation from above to install docker, and then clone the cuda_caffe repo.

-## Docker options for running Jupyter-Notebook within the container
+## Running jupyter-notebook within the container

-Jupyter-Notebook is a convenient browser-based development tool for quick prototyping for data applications (http://jupyter.org/).
-Jupyter-Notebook is packaged with the anaconda python packaged in the docker image built using cuda_caffe.
+jupyter-notebook is a convenient browser-based development tool for quick prototyping for data applications (http://jupyter.org/). jupyter-notebook is packaged  anaconda python in the docker image built using cuda_caffe.

-To access a the Jupyter-Notebook application running within the container, we must enable port forwarding from the container.
-You can also mount a folder in this host as volume mount inside the container.
-Running the notebooks on this mounted folder in the container allows us to save the notebooks even after the container is destroyed.
-In this example, we will mount the cuda_caffe/nbooks folder from the repo as an example.
+To access a the jupyter-notebook application running within the container, we must enable port forwarding from the container.
+You can also mount a host folder as a volume mount inside the container.
+Running the notebooks on this mounted folder in the container allows us to save notebooks even after the container is destroyed.
+In this example, we will mount the cuda_caffe/nbooks host folder from the repo as an example.
 Any other folder can also be used.

 ```
 # run the nvidia docker container with port forwading.
 Forward container's port 9000 to host's port 9000
-# also mount cuda_caffe/nbooks folder to
+# also mount cuda_caffe/nbooks folder to a mount point /home/cudacaffe/nbooks
 $ nvidia-docker run --rm -ti --net=host -p 9000:9000 -v cuda_caffe/nbooks:/home/cudacaffe/nbooks <image>:<tag> /bin/bash

 # inside the container